softwaresaved/automated_testing/README.md

 ## Conclusion

-Automated testing can give researchers the security to refactor, extend, optimise or tidy, their code.
-The approach presented in this guide suggests a way that researchers can introduce automated testing for their software without the overhead of having to implement dozens of unit tests at the outset.
+Automated testing can give us the security to refactor, extend, optimise or tidy, their code.
+The approach presented in this guide suggests a way that we can introduce automated testing for our software without the overhead of having to implement dozens of unit tests at the outset.

 This approach is also useful for developers recruited onto research projects, who know how to design, develop, refactor and optimise software but may lack the domain knowledge required to validate that the outputs are scientifically correct.
 So long as a researcher has validated the outputs used to create the test oracle, the developer can refactor, optimise and tidy the software, with some confidence that they are not undermining its scientific validity.